 UN Summit on Biodiversity

-The theme of the Summit is “Urgent Action on Biodiversity for Sustainable Development“.
-As the end of the UN Decade on Biodiversity 2011-2020 is approaching, research shows that biodiversity is declining globally at unprecedented rates in human history.
-For instance, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) published a Global Assessment Report on Biodiversity and Ecosystem Services (2019) stressing that “75% of the land surface is significantly altered, 66% of the ocean area is experiencing increasing cumulative impacts, and over 85% of wetlands (area) has been lost.”
-The recent Living Planet Report 2020 (10 September 2020, WWF) underlines that “the population sizes of mammals, birds, fish, amphibians and reptiles have seen an alarming average drop of 68% since 1970.”
+Research shows that biodiversity is declining globally at unprecedented rates in human history.
+For instance, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) published in 2019 a Global Assessment Report on Biodiversity and Ecosystem Services stressing that “1 million animal and plant species are threatened with extinction, 75% of the land surface is significantly altered, 66% of the ocean area is experiencing increasing cumulative impacts, and over 85% of wetlands (area) has been lost.”
+The recent WWF Living Planet Report 2020, issued on 10 September 2020, underlines that “the population sizes of mammals, birds, fish, amphibians and reptiles have seen an alarming average drop of 68% since 1970.”
 Moreover, the COVID-19 pandemic has further highlighted the relationship between people and nature, calling for urgent action on biodiversity conservation.
-Moreover, The Global Biodiversity Outlook 5 (GBO-5) (15 September 2020, Convention on Biological Diversity) stresses that we have not met the Aichi Biodiversity Targets to halt biodiversity loss and protect ecosystems.
+The Global Biodiversity Outlook 5 (GBO-5), released on 15 September 2020 by Convention on Biological Diversity, stresses that we have not met the Aichi Biodiversity Targets to halt biodiversity loss and protect ecosystems.
 However, we can still act and change course through the Post-2020 Global Biodiversity Framework.

 The Summit will give momentum to the development and the eventual adoption of the Post-2020 Global Biodiversity Framework at the 15th meeting of the Conference of the Parties to the Convention on Biological Diversity (CBD COP15), scheduled in 2021.
 The post-2020 biodiversity framework will define the targets, the means and the mechanisms to assess the progress, in order to accelerate action on biodiversity for sustainable development.